Today, I want to show you how we reclaim picket fence sections that we use to make many of our reinvented farmhouse style projects!

 Our fencing looked similar to this:

-We made so many projects from those pickets – handpainted farmhouse style signs, small and large crates, decor pieces that included rusty bedsprings.
-You name it and we made it!
+We made so many projects from those pickets – hand-painted farmhouse style signs, small and large crates, decor pieces that included rusty bedsprings & pickets and the cutest picket crates you’ve ever seen!!

 time to take it apart!